it-academy-svhec/intro-to-programming/primers/python/Python Loops Primer.md

       else:
         print(name, "does not have a valid status")
       ```

-1. Finish the missing part of the if statement inside the while loop.
-The `valid_status` variable should only be set to `True` if the status entered is one of the valid statuses used later in the program.

 1. Run the program and test with valid and invalid statuses